jadecobra/python_tdd_exercises/source/classes/classes.rst

 .. meta::
-  :description: Learn how to transition from dictionary factories to Python classes using Test-Driven Development (TDD).
-This beginner-friendly tutorial covers the class keyword, __init__ constructor methods, self parameters, instance attributes, unittest.TestCase.setUp fixtures, and inspecting objects with the dir() function.
-Systematically debug common errors like TypeError, AttributeError, and SyntaxError.
+  :description: Step-by-step TDD tutorial for transitioning from dictionary factories to Python classes.
+Learn the class keyword, __init__ constructor, self parameter, instance attributes, and unittest.TestCase.setUp.
+Learn how to systematically diagnose and fix common beginner bugs: TypeError: Person() takes no arguments, TypeError: got multiple values for argument 'first_name', NameError: name 'self' is not defined, SyntaxError: parameter without a default follows parameter with a default, and AttributeError: object has no attribute.
+Master object inspection using the dir() function.
-  :keywords: Jacob Itegboje, Pumping Python, Python class tutorial, TDD Python class, __init__ constructor method, self parameter Python, unittest setUp method, dir function class, factory function vs class, TypeError Person takes no arguments, AttributeError module has no attribute, unexpected keyword argument, multiple values for argument, SyntaxError parameter without default, staticmethod decorator, class attributes and methods, Red Green Refactor
+  :keywords: Jacob Itegboje, Pumping Python, python class tutorial for beginners, test-driven development classes python, dictionary factory vs class python, when to write a class in python, __init__ constructor method self parameter, why use self in python class, how does unittest setUp method work, reset class attributes before every test python, using dir() function to inspect python objects, how to call instance methods directly, TypeError Person takes no arguments, TypeError Person.__init__ got multiple values for argument, TypeError say_hello takes 0 positional arguments but 2 were given, NameError name self is not defined, AttributeError object has no attribute get, SyntaxError parameter without default follows parameter with default, staticmethod decorator vs instance method, when to remove staticmethod python, python red green refactor class tutorial, cooperative multiple inheritance python, MRO method resolution order python

 .. include:: ../links.rst